scalar-labs/scalar-kubernetes/docs/AKSScalarTerraformDeploymentGuide.md

 $ terraform apply
 ```

-Note that the current version uses [the cosmosdb module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/cosmosdb) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
-It uses the master branch but it would probably need to be changed if you deploy it in your production environment.
+Note that the current version uses [the `cosmosdb` module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/cosmosdb) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
+It uses the master branch, but it would probably need to be changed if you deploy it in your production environment.

 ## Create Monitor resources

-The Scalar deployment tools include a Prometheus metrics server, Grafana data visualization server, and Alertmanager server for cassandra cluster, cassy, and bastion server
+The Scalar deployment tools include a Prometheus metrics server, a Grafana data visualization server, an Alertmanager server for the Cassandra cluster, the Cassy instance, and the bastion server.

 * If you use Cosmos DB, please remove `cassandra` from `targets` in `example.tfvars` since the monitor module is not able to monitor Cosmos DB.